VariantSync/DiffDetective/README.md

 > WARNING!
 > The replication will at least require an hour and might require up to a day depending on your system.
-> Therefore, we offer a short verification (5-10 minutes) which runs _DiffDetective_ on only four of the datasets.
+> Therefore, we offer a short verification (5-10 minutes) which runs DiffDetective on only four of the datasets.
 > You can run it by providing "verification" as argument instead of "replication" (i.e., `.\execute.bat verification`,  `./execute.sh verification`).
-> If you want to stop the replication, you can call the provided script for stopping the container in a separate terminal.
+> If you want to stop the execution, you can call the provided script for stopping the container in a separate terminal.
 > When restarted, the replication will continue processing by restarting at the last unfinished repository.
 > #### Windows:
 > `.\stop-execution.bat`